 Rob Pickels 30:33

-and I remember revolver before it was actually revolver.
-That’s how old we are.
-Oh, geez.
-Have that work?
+I remember Revolver before it was actually Revolver.
+That’s how old school – we are OGs of that workout.

 Grant Holicky 30:39

-Yeah, yeah.
-And I love that workout.
-Like, that’s if I have a low motivation moment.
-That’s what I load up.
-Just like, I’m just gonna knock this out.
-Because I feel good doing it.
-And I think that’s part of what you’re kind of getting at to where do you feel good, right, you can feel really good in that place.
-And to come back to Rob’s point.
-And I don’t think Hey, like, I think you guys talked to somebody about this recently.
-You can’t separate the training from the mind.
-Right?
-Right.
-They don’t get pulled apart.
-There is absolutely no way to pull those two things apart.
-So how do you make somebody feel competent?
-You hopped in his swift raise probably came out of that swift race and went I did all right.
+Yeah, yeah and I love that workout, like, that’s – if I have a low motivation moment, that’s what I load up.
+Just like, I’m just gonna knock this out because I feel good doing it.
+And I think that’s part of what you’re kind of getting at too, where do you feel good, you can feel really good in that place – and to come back to Rob’s point and I don’t think, hey, like, I think you guys talked to somebody about this recently, you can’t separate the training from the mind.

 Trevor Connor 31:19

-worst part of it is I’ve done the Zwift correct course a few times but always counterclockwise direction.
-So the for the first time I did it clockwise and didn’t realize there’s a hill
+Well, the worst part of it is I’ve done the Zwift crit course a few times but always counterclockwise – so for the first time I did it clockwise and didn’t realize – there’s a hill!

 Grant Holicky 31:39